 2020.
 Construals of iconicity: experimental approaches to form–meaning resemblances in language.
 Language and Cognition 12:1 ► pp. 1 ff.

 DINGEMANSE, MARK & BILL THOMPSON

-This list is based on CrossRef data as of 03 october 2020.
+This list is based on CrossRef data as of 10 october 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.